usysrc/love-boilerplate/README.md

-# Love-boilerplate
+# love-boilerplate

-boilerplate code from various sources for [Löve](http://www.love2d.org) with typical stuff needed for game jams like [ludum dare](https://ldjam.org)
+boilerplate code from various sources for [Löve](http://www.love2d.org) with typical stuff needed for game jams like [ludum dare](https://ldjam.com)

 Uses the following: